Fiji during the time of Cakobau: Trouble with the United States

-The Kingdom of Fiji
+Establishment of the kingdom

 Cakobau next turned to the Australian-based Polynesia Company.
 The rising price of cotton in the wake of the American Civil War (1861–1865) had interested the Polynesia Company in acquiring land in Fiji for planting.
 In return for 5,000 km², the company agreed to pay Cakobau's debt.
 Australian settlers landed on 575 km2 of land in Viti Levu, near what was then a Fijian village called Suva, in 1868.

 The Polynesia Company settlers were joined by a further several thousand planters throughout the 1860s and 1870s.
 Often fraudulently, they obtained Fijian land, often in exchange for weapons or alcohol.
 Competing land claims followed, with no unified government to settle the disputes.
 Frustrations peaked following the collapse of cotton prices and the destruction of the crop by hurricanes in 1870.

-In June 1871, John Bates Thurston, the British honorary consul, forged a "marriage of convenience" between Cakobau and the settlers, and persuaded the Fijian chiefs to accept a constitutional monarchy with Cakobau as king, but with real power in the hands of a cabinet and Legislature dominated by settlers.
+In 5 June 1871, John Bates Thurston, the British honorary consul, forged a "marriage of convenience" between Cakobau and the settlers, and persuaded the Fijian chiefs to accept a constitutional monarchy with Cakobau as king, but with real power in the hands of a cabinet and Legislature dominated by settlers.
 The Legislative Assembly met for the first time in Levuka in November 1871.